Download our wedding packages! CLICK HERE

 Lauren and Logan’s wedding reception | Photo by We Are the Bowsers

-Now that we are hungry and ready to find the perfect wedding caterer, it’s important to ask the right questions.
+Once you’ve narrowed down your options for the perfect wedding caterer, you can start contacting each one.
+However, it’s important to ask the right questions.
 Catering professionals all offer various menus, catering styles, and service options.
 These questions will help you narrow down your search to ensure you choose the right wedding caterer.

 1. Do you have our wedding date available?